 Brett Haverstick, Education & Outreach Director

-Brett is responsible for educational programming and media communications.
+Brett is responsible for grassroots organizing, educational programming and media communications.
 His duties include spearheading community wildland events, publishing educational materials, drafting news releases, handling social media, maintaining the website, co-hosting our weekly radio show and working with students at the University of Idaho, Washington State University, and Lewis-Clark State College.
 Brett has a B.S. in Parks & Recreation Management from Northern Arizona University, and a Master’s degree in Natural Resources from the University of Idaho.
 Email Brett.

 Ashley Lipscomb, Membership and Development Director